 As we get started, get comfortable!
 Find a pillow to help you recline.
 In ancient times, eating while lounging on a pillow or couch was a sign of freedom.
-We anticipate this seder should take about a half hour from start to dinner.
+We anticipate this seder should take about 45 minutes from start to dinner.
 Enjoy!

 The Ballad of the Four Sons(to the tune of "Clementine") wriiten by Ben Aronin in 1948